SunLaria/Task-Manager---Project/README.md

 How to build:
 - python ./manage.py makemigrations
 - python ./manage.py migrate
-- Run debug server Fastapi and Django
+- Run BOTH FastAPI and Django debug server

 How to Use:
 - Create Task using button.